mindspore-ai/docs/tutorials/lite/source_en/quick_start/quick_start.md

-In this example, the  download.gradle File configuration auto download  MindSpore Lite version,  placed in the `app/src/main/cpp/mindspore_lite_x.x.x-minddata-arm64-cpu` directory.
+In this example, the build process automatically downloads the MindSpore Lite version file by the download.gradle file and saves it in the `app/src/main/cpp/mindspore_lite_x.x.x-minddata-arm64-cpu` directory.

 Note: if the automatic download fails, please manually download the relevant library files and put them in the corresponding location.